lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Compression/Decompression {#SCHComp}

 Compression with SCHC
 is based on using a set of Rules, called the Context, to compress or decompress headers.
 SCHC avoids Context synchronization traffic, which consumes considerable bandwidth in other header compression mechanisms such as RoHC {{RFC5795}}.
-Since the content of packets is highly predictable in LPWAN networks, static Contexts may be stored beforehand.
+Since the content of packets is highly predictable in LPWAN networks, static Contexts can be stored beforehand.
 The Contexts MUST be stored at both ends, and they can be learned by a provisioning protocol or by out of band means, or they can be pre-provisioned.
 The way the Contexts are provisioned is out of the scope of this document.

 ## SCHC C/D Rules